 The interface acts as the intermediary between users of information retrieval (IR) systems and the search system.
-This section reports on studies of users' information seeking behaviour in order to provide informative insight into user interface design.
+The final chapter reports on studies of users' information seeking behaviour in order to provide informative insight into user interface design.
 The focus is on understanding the user needs in a dynamic multilingual search context, and identifying system functionalities that support those needs.
 Areas of relevance to the MultiMatch interface design include enabling the retrieval of multimedia objects (text, images, video, and audio) and then determining the best way of allowing the user to access this information (i.e. results visualisation).
 The interface should be interactive and adapt to meet a user's changing information needs.
 In considering interface design, an important first step is to examine functionalities currently provided by existing systems.
 Therefore, a brief summary of related systems and their features is provided.
 These include online museum collections, cultural heritage websites, multimedia search engines, and other systems designed by academic research projects.
 Innovative experimental approaches to aspects of interface design and results visualisation are also mentioned.
 Conducting such a survey provides an overview of current practice and provides a basis upon which MultiMatch can expand.
 By examining and testing a variety of designs with potential user groups, MultiMatch can endeavour to build an interactive, innovative interface that is first and foremost successful at meeting its users' needs.
+In this revised version, a new section has been added on Semantic web interfaces, reporting the new developments in this area.